 These cookies start with a chocolate cake mix cookie, then they are layered with a Strawberry Swiss Meringue Buttercream and topped with a chocolate covered strawberry.

-- 2 tbsp C Dark chocolate cocoa powder
+- 2 tablespoons cup dark chocolate cocoa powder

 - 5 large eggs whites